mecvillarina/forge-mecodes-face-ocr-api/README.md

 - Visual Studio 2019
 - Knowledge about C#
 - Knowledge about Azure Functions
-- Azure Subscription
+- Azure Subscription and Provisioning for the following services
+  - Azure Function
-  - Azure Cognigtive Service Endpoint and Key
+  - Azure Cognigtive Service - Get the Endpoint and Key
-  - Azure Storage Account
+  - Azure Storage Account - Get the Connection String

 ## Quick start
 - To test it locally, after opening the project solution in Visual Studio 2019, you should a file named `local.settings.json` with the following content.